Orange-Power-Ltd/slate/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
+  - javascript: nodejs
-  - ruby
+  - shell: cURL
-  - python
+  - ruby: ruby
-  - javascript
+  - python: python

 toc_footers:
   # - <a href='#'>Sign Up for a Developer Key</a>